lim147/P0-exception/README.md

  *Note: Since we encourage all of us to participate in every aspects of the project and share the idea together during the group meeting, the division of work can be slightly different from the actual contribution of the project*

 - *Meijing*
-    - Bridging and generating WebAssembly exceptions
+    - Grammar, definitions and implementations of `P0` parser, as well as implicit exception handling
 - *Fanping*
-    - Rules, definitions and implementations on the Math side of `P0` exceptions
+    - Bridging and generating tranlating schema from P0 structures to WebAssembly exceptions
 - *Kevin*
     - Test cases, Unit tests, Performance reports, Documentations, Presentation Slides and Scripts